alucardunit1/HTML-Lab-II/README.md

     Three pages (re-use the code you had from LAB 2 last week) Revise your code.
 Fix the indentation.
 Make sure you close all elements.
 Make sure your quotation marks open and close.
 Make sure you have a ">" for every "<" in your opening tags.

-    XUse color, border, margin, and padding properties.
+    X Use color, border, margin, and padding properties.
 Read all about the BOX MODEL here.
     X Use inline CSS
     X Use internal CSS in the HEAD portion of the document.
     X Use an external style sheet such as style.css and import it to the document with a LINK tag.